Auto slowdown: Component makers, vehicle manufacturers differ on recovery

-The automotive sector is split on the extent of the ongoing slowdown and when growth would return.
-Automobile component makers don’t see any recovery yet.
-Automobile manufacturers believe the end of poor sales is nearing its end.
+The automotive sector is split on the extent of the ongoing slowdown and when growth will revive.
+Component makers don’t see any recovery yet, but manufacturers believe the end of poor sales is nearing its end.

-Automobile sales have been in persistent decline for almost a year, as a sluggish economy has weighed on sentiment in one of the fastest growing markets of the world in this segment.
+Sales have been in persistent decline for almost a year, as a sluggish economy has weighed on sentiment in one of the fastest growing markets of the world in this segment.
 Passenger vehicle (PV) sales fell around 20 per cent year-on-year in the April to October period, first seven months of this financial year.
-October was a bit of a ...
+October was a bit of a relief due to last year’s ...

 TO READ THE FULL STORY, SUBSCRIBE NOW NOW AT JUST Rs